straygar/making-audio-plugins/README.md

 ## About this project
 The purpose of this repository is to record my progress in developing audio plugins (VSTs) using C++ and the WDL-OL library, following the tutorials on [Martin Finke's blog](http://www.martin-finke.de/blog/tags/making_audio_plugins.html).

-I expect this to be a fun and challenging venture into fields I am not yet entirely familiar with:
+I expect this to be a fun and challenging venture into fields I am not yet comfortably familiar with:
 - C++
 - Digital signal processing (basic - advanced)
 - GUI Development